 - Improving research quality to maximise the rigour, transparency and reproducibility of NHMRC-funded research.

-Other cross-cutting issues, such as the implementation of the new grant program, will also be important features of our work over the period of this plan, and will support our actions in addressing strategic priorities.
+Other cross-cutting activities, such as the implementation of the new grant program, will be important features of our work over the period of this plan, and will support our actions in addressing strategic priorities.
 We will also continue to meet our obligations under the NHMRC Act, the PGPA Act and other relevant legislation.
 This includes issuing guidelines and providing advice on health, health research and ethical issues and ensuring the efficient, effective, economical and ethical use of public funds.

-Box 1 Mental health
+Box 3: Mental health research

 Strategy for health and medical research